ivarlovlie/greatoffice/README.md

 ## code/app

-Contains a svelte kit application that acts as the frontend for greatoffice.
+Contains a SvelteKit application that acts as the frontend for greatoffice.

 Noteworthy information: